Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

-However, we will find that in this relaxed latency constraint regime, \emph{there is a quantum violation}.
-That is, although there was no quantum violation at first for very low latency constraints, by waiting a little longer a quantum violation becomes possible!
+However, we will find that in this relaxed latency constraint regime, there is a quantum violation.
+That is, although there was no quantum violation at first for very tight latency constraints, by waiting a little longer a quantum violation becomes possible!
 Moreover, the quantum strategy we find wins the distributed CHSH game with probability $\cos^2 \frac \pi 8$.
 This is the highest possible value for a quantum strategy.
 To see this, we aggregate $v_1,v_2$ and consider them as one party with input $(s_1,s_2)$ and output $(a_1,a_2)$.
 This can only increase the winning probability.
 Then, this aggregated party is effectively playing the usual CHSH game with $v_3$.
-The CHSH game has a quantum value of $\cos^2 \frac \pi 8$ as a nonlocal game.
-Hence, the quantum value of the distributed CHSH game as an LC game is also $\cos^2 \frac \pi 8$.
+The CHSH game has a quantum value of $\cos^2 \frac \pi 8$.
+Hence, the quantum value of the distributed CHSH game is also $\cos^2 \frac \pi 8$.

 At first glance, it is not immediately clear how a quantum strategy for an LC game as defined in~\Cref{dfn:graph_quantum} can achieve this winning probability.
 In particular, for a quantum strategy, the first two parties can only communicate with each other once.
-If they can back-and-forth communicate, then the solution becomes trivial.
+If they can communicate over multiple rounds such that they can send each other their inputs, make a quantum measurement, and then send back their outputs , the solution becomes trivial.
+We call this \textbf{back-and-forth communication}.
 In this case, $v_1$ and $v_3$ share a maximally entangled state

 In the first round of communication, $v_2$ sends his input $s_2$ to $v_1$, who then computes $s_1 \oplus s_2$ and applies the corresponding measurement for an optimal quantum strategy of the original CHSH game on his share of $\vert \Phi^+\rangle$. $v_3$ applies his measurement according to $s_3$.
 Then, in the second round of communication, $v_1$ sends his output $a_1$ to $v_2$, who directly uses it as his own output.
-This clearly wins the distributed CHSH game with probability $\cos^2 \frac \pi 8$, the quantum value of the original CHSH game.\footnote{Indeed, we will find that this is actually a quite general result when we prove~\Cref{prp:quantum_two_round}. }
+This clearly wins the distributed CHSH game with probability $\cos^2 \frac \pi 8$, the quantum value of the original CHSH game.

 Surprisingly, we will find that a quantum strategy for an LC game, which only involves a single round of communication, also suffices to achieve this winning probability.
 From a physical perspective, this is interesting because it means that we can achieve the same winning probability while consuming only \emph{half} the time.
 We consider a strategy where the first two parties' initial quantum system is in a maximally entangled logical qubit state with the third party: